An auditorium packed with authors and books at Fernandina Beach Middle School. Must have been overwhelming to visitors. Some focus needed.

 > The Petigru Review, 2012 - poem "Foreign Origin" available on Amazon.

-Book 'Em North Carolina, which is held in Lumberton, brings writers and publishers from across the Carolinas.
+Book 'Em North Carolina, a book festival held in Lumberton, brings writers and publishers from across the Carolinas.
 I participated on a Historical Fiction Panel moderated by Steven Byrd.
-Sold some books, met some writers.
-Thanks to Robeson Community College and writer Trish Terrell for organizing the event.

 Copyright Bonnie Stanard